Saved events

 This exhibition contains references to themes of racism, bereavement, illness and domestic violence.
 One work in the exhibition contains nudity.
 For guidance on where these are in the gallery, please speak to a member of staff.

 Noah Davis is initiated by Barbican, London and DAS MINSK, Potsdam where it was on display 7 September 2024 – 5 January 2025.
-The exhibition will tour to the Hammer Museum, Los Angeles 8 June – 31 August 2025.
+The exhibition will tour to the Hammer Museum, Los Angeles 8 June – 31 August 2025 and the Philadelphia Museum of Art, 2026.

 This exhibition is generously supported by Clore Wyndham, part of the Noah Davis Exhibition Circle.